brtcrt/yt-mp3-mp4/README.md

 - Open up command line.
 - cd into the directory.
-- Run "npm install ." and "npm link"
+- Run "npm install . "
 - Wait for the packages to install.
+- Run "npm link"
-- Create a "downloads" directory (mkdir downloads).
+- Create a "downloads" directory (mkdir downloads) if it doesn't exist.
-- Run "yt-convert (url) (true/false)".
+- Run "yt-convert -u (url)".
 Replace (url) with a youtube url.
-If you want to download as mp3, make sure to say true after the url.
-Will default to false.
+If you want to download as mp3, make sure to say -a after the url.
 - The url is mandatory.
-Not providing one **will throw an exception.**
 - Wait for the download to finish.
 - Enjoy!